What causes "lip-sync error" and how can I fix it?

 Now that you are aware of the lip-sync error in your system you can easily correct it and realize the realistic environment you've already spent so much to achieve.

 At InfoComm we demonstrated the contradiction of reality - "sound before the action that produced it" - called lip-sync error - which undermines viewer perception.
 Ironically the quest for realism - for large screen HD and 4K images which delay video - has created the most unrealistic spot on the planet - a place where sound can occur "before" the action that produced it!

 The only way to correct lip-sync error caused by delayed video is to delay audio an equal amount.

 Most people initially notice lip-sync error only when it exceeds 40 to 75 ms but this varies enormously and depends upon the individual's defense mechanism - how far they can look away from the lips to ignore lip-sync error.
 The value at which it is noticed consciously is their "threshold of recognition".

 An individual's "threshold of recognition" falls greatly once it has been reached and lip-sync error has been noticed.
 At that point their defense mechanism can no longer compensate and the sync problem enters their conscious mind.
 The same person who was never bothered by a 40 ms lip-sync error may, after noticing 120 ms error, become far more sensitive and notice errors only a small fraction of their previous "threshold".
 Many people can "see" lip-sync errors as small as "one millisecond".

 The Felston DD740 digital audio delay solves lip-sync error by letting you add an audio delay to compensate for all the cumulative video delays - no matter what their cause - at the touch of a button on its remote.

-It connects between four digital audio sources and your AV receiver (or digital speaker system) allowing you to delay the audio to match the video achieving "perfect lip-sync correction™".
+It connects between four digital audio sources and your AV receiver (or digital sound bar) allowing you to delay the audio to match the video achieving "perfect lip-sync correction™".